-2 report that details anything determined for subsection (2). з 127S Record of resolution 4 (1) This section applies if a residential building dispute is resolved.
-5 (2) 6 The dispute resolution officer must prepare a written record of the resolution agreed by the parties setting out- 7 (a) the terms of agreement; and 8 9 (b) any action a party to the dispute has agreed to undertake and the time within which the action must be undertaken.
-10 (3) The record of resolution is confirmed when each party to the residential building dispute and the administrator signs the record.
-12 127T Dispute resolution-confidentiality 12 127T 13 (1) 14 15 · 13 (1) 14 15 A person exercising a function under this part and the parties to a residential building dispute must not disclose to anyone not involved in the dispute resolution process any information or document 13 (1) 14 15 16 A person exercising a function under this part and the parties to a residential building dispute must not disclose to anyone not involved in the dispute resolution process any information or document produced during the dispute resolution process unless-
+(3) A technical building assessor must give a dispute resolution officer a report that details anything determined for subsection (2).

+127S Record of resolution

+- (1) This section applies if a residential building dispute is resolved. - (2) The dispute resolution officer must prepare a written record of the resolution agreed by the parties setting out- - (a) the terms of agreement; and - (b) any action a party to the dispute has agreed to undertake and the time within which the action must be undertaken. - (3) The record of resolution is confirmed when each party to the residential building dispute and the administrator signs the record.

+127T Dispute resolution-confidentiality

+- (1) A person exercising a function under this part and the parties to a residential building dispute must not disclose to anyone not involved in the dispute resolution process any information or document produced during the dispute resolution process unless- - (a) required by law to make the disclosure; or - (b) each party and the dispute resolution officer agree, in writing, to the disclosure. - (2) Any information disclosed to the administrator, a dispute resolution officer or a building dispute assessor by a party in private must be treated by the officer as confidential, unless the party making the disclosure expressly states otherwise.